kait-kat/Coding-Quiz/README.md

 # Coding-Quiz

-A quiz app that tests you on coding knowledge
+## Description

+A fun way to quiz yourself and keep your memory fresh!
+This application is timed and meant to keep track and gauge your highscore.

 ## User Story

 ```
-AS A coding boot camp student
+AS A programmer
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to challenge my memory on various coding concepts
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can maintain my coding knowledge
 ```

 ## Acceptance Criteria

 ```
-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question
-WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0
-THEN the game is over
-WHEN the game is over
-THEN I can save my initials and my score

 ```

 ## Acceptance Criteria Simplified